 There is nothing more amazing than seeing your guinea pig literally jump for joy due to sheer happiness!
 Popcorning is the guinea pig dance move of happiness!
 It is when a guinea pig runs, jumps into the air and then does it again.

 It is normally more common in younger guinea pigs.
 Older piggies have still been known to perform the odd popcorn however it is less noticeable.
 The jumps are less high and the running is slower.

-Guinea pigs have many reasons to popcorn – Their favorite hay, getting fed pellets, and even socializing.
+Guinea pigs have many reasons to popcorn – Their favourite hay, getting fed pellets, and even socializing.
 We have found that if a guinea pig is in a cage that is too small then they are unable to popcorn.
 Happy guinea pigs require plenty of space in order to popcorn.
 Ours when they were younger popcorned in their cage.
 They are older now and popcorn when they are running free during indoor playtime.

 Did you know that wild cavies do not wheek in the wild?
 Our domestic piggies have created this special sound just for us humans.
 It’s their way of gently encouraging us to feed them and often works.
 It’s hard to resist a wheeking piggie!
 Ours often wheek as we walk up the stairs in the hope of a little treat.
 We feed our happy guinea pigs chunks of cucumber and the occasional strawberry as their treats.

 The most frustrating thing when you first bring your guinea pig home is their frequent hiding.
 Its nothing personal they are just made that way!
 Being prey animals they are the natural instinct to hide when they sense danger or are unsure of their surroundings.

 There is nothing more satisfying than seeing your little guinea pig emerging out of their hidey-hole and exploring the world!

 The next step from this is when during indoor playtime, they start coming over to you to explore.
 Our happy guinea pigs will even sit on our feet and play with our socks!